trulysimple/tsargp/README.md

 npm install tsargp
 ```

-Define your options (we recommend a separate file):
+Define your command-line options (we recommend placing them in a separate file):

 ```ts
 // <your_cli_name>.options.ts